onesy-me/onesy/docs/public/assets/md/library/style-react/use/style.md

       // this property's value will be dynamically updated
       background: props => props.a === 114 ? 'yellow' : 'beige',

-      // Using @amaui/subscription
+      // Using @onesy/subscription
-      // any time amauiSubscription emits new value
+      // any time onesySubscription emits new value
       // this property's value will be dynamically updated
-      borderColor: amauiSubscription,
+      borderColor: onesySubscription,

       // Simple
       margin: '0 14px 4px 40px',